abspen1/alpaca-python/README.md

 * I need to take a longer class on HTML and CSS as I'm still uncomfortable using

 **algo.js**
+* This is a simple algorithm that incorporates daily rebalancing to limit volatility and increase returns using leveraged ETF's
+    * Set up so you can edit your holdings and weights however you like
 * Environment Variable Setup
     * Create a .env file with your api credentials
         * APCA_API_KEY_ID=apiKey